Casper

 Pressure Relief Test

 Pressure relief is an important part of how a sleeper engages with a mattress.
-Comparing Casper and Brooklyn Bedding, we found both brands offer good levels of pressure relief.
+Comparing Casper and Brooklyn Bedding, we found both brands offer good levels of pressure relief but Brooklyn Bedding was consistently better overall.

 Pressure Relief Test | Score | Comfort Layer | Support Layer |